promagen/one/README.md

   + production

-+ APIcra, scripts to create enironment for app
++ APIcra, scripts to create enironment for some source code app
     + many different standarisated libraries of shell scripts to create/remove environment

-+ ProMaGen is UI for APIbuild, based on manual, or for admins, hi leel management
++ ProMaGen is UI for APIexec, based on manual, or for admins, hi leel management
   + nodejs
   + python
   + js